Bambusgamer/bitfieldencoder/README.md

 ## Limitations

-The maximum number of bits that can be used in the encoding schema is 32.
+- The maximum number of bits that can be used in the encoding schema is 32.
-The library does not support floating point numbers.
+- The library does not support floating point numbers.

-## License

-This library is released under the MIT license.
-You can find the full license text in the LICENSE file in the repository.